YankeSoftware/yanke.codes/README.md

 # Yanke.Codes Website

-A professional website for Justin Yanke, a Cleveland-based .NET specialist transitioning to AI integration consulting.
+A professional website for Justin Yanke, a Cleveland-based .NET specialist specializing in AI integration consulting with Microsoft Semantic Kernel.

 ## Project Overview

-This is a single-page website designed to generate client inquiries and position Justin as a specialized expert in Microsoft Semantic Kernel implementation for legacy .NET systems.
+This is a single-page website designed to generate client inquiries and position Justin as a specialized expert in Microsoft Semantic Kernel implementation for legacy .NET systems, targeting Cleveland-area businesses.

 ## Technologies Used

-- HTML5
+- HTML5 with semantic markup and accessibility features
 - CSS3 (with custom properties/variables)
 - Vanilla JavaScript (ES6+)
 - Font Awesome (via CDN)
 - Google Fonts (Inter)

+## Key Features

+- Mobile-first responsive design
+- Single-page layout with smooth scrolling
+- Comprehensive SEO optimization with structured data- Accessibility compliance with WCAG guidelines- Contact form with validation and security features- Fast loading performance with resource optimization
+- Security enhancements for external links and form submissions
+- Cleveland-focused content for local search visibility

 ## Setup and Deployment